bitrise-io/bitrise/_lessons/lesson1_steps/README.md

 Now that you created your first local project (by calling the `bitrise setup` and after it the `bitrise init`) we can have some fun with the Steps!
 Open the bitrise.yml and let's add some steps!

 ## StepID
-SetpID is a unique identifier of a step.
+StepID is a unique identifier of a step.
 In your Workflow you have to include this ID to tell [Bitrise](https://bitrise.io) which Step you'd like to run.
 In our [StepLib](https://github.com/bitrise-io/bitrise-steplib) if you open the [steps folder](https://github.com/bitrise-io/bitrise-steplib/tree/master/steps) you can see that every Step folder's name is the StepID.

 ### StepID format in the .yml